Dalmatian city-states

-Dalmatian city-states were the Dalmatian localities where the local Romance population survived the Barbarian invasions after the fall of the Western Roman Empire in the 400s CE.
-Eight little cities were created by those autochthonous inhabitants that maintained political links with the Eastern Roman Empire (which defended these cities, enabling their commerce).
-The original names of these cities were Jadera, Spalatum, Crespa, Arba, Tragurium, Vecla, Ragusium, and Cattarum.
-The language and the laws were initially Latin, but after a few centuries, they developed their own Neo-Latin language, Dalmatico, which lasted until the 19th century.
-The cities were maritime centres with huge commerce, mainly with the Italian peninsula and with the growing Republic of Venice.
+Dalmatian city-states were formerly Roman municipalities in Dalmatia where the local Romance population survived the Barbarian invasions after the fall of the Western Roman Empire in the 400s CE.
+Eight little cities were created by the indigenous Illyro-Roman inhabitants of the region, who maintained political links with the Eastern Roman Empire, which in return defended these cities, enabling their commercial trade with Byzantium.

+The original names of these city-states were Arba, Cattarum, Crespa, Jadera, Ragusium, Spalatum, Tragurium, and Vecla.
+The language and the laws were initially Latin, but after a few centuries, they developed their own vulgar Latin language, Dalmatian, which survived into the 19th century.
+The cities were maritime centers with important commerce links, mainly with the Italian Peninsula and with the rising Republic of Venice.

 History

-After the fall of the Roman Empire, Dalmatia consisted of a group of autochthonous coastal cities functioning much like city-states, with extensive autonomy, but without control of the rural hinterland controlled by the Slavic tribes who arrived after 640 AD.

-Ethnically, Dalmatia started out as a Roman region, with a romance culture that began to develop independently, forming the now-extinct Dalmatian language called Dalmatico.
-These cities were characterized by common Latin laws, Catholic religion, language, commerce, and political and administrative structures.
+Dalmatia was inhabited by autochthonous Illyrian tribe Dalmatae since the Iron Age.
+The Roman–Dalmatae Wars lasted until 33 BC when Octavian installed Roman hegemony in Dalmatia.
+The defeat of the Great Illyrian Revolt began the integration of Dalmatia which in turn led to the Romanization of the region by the early Middle Ages.
+Dalmatian language evolved from the vulgar Latin of the Illyro-Romans.
+After the fall of the Western Roman Empire, Dalmatia consisted of a group of coastal cities functioning much like city-states, with extensive autonomy, but without control of the rural hinterland controlled by the Slavic tribes who arrived after 640 AD.
+These city-states were characterized by common Latin laws, Catholic religion, language, commerce, and political and administrative structures.